openfisca/openfisca-doc/en/install.md

 ## On Microsoft Windows

-Microsoft Windows users should add the Python scripts directory to the system PATH.
-This can be done:

-* by the Python installer, enabling the corresponding option during the install wizard;
-* or after the installation, see [this stackoverflow question](http://stackoverflow.com/a/20458590).
+The Conda installer registers by default the commands `conda` and `python` in the system PATH.

+We recommend using [ConEmu](https://conemu.github.io/) instead of the default console.